-- Consideration has been given to the compensation of the victims for damage resulting from the emergency. - Administrative arrangements, legislative provisions and regulatory provisions are in place and/or underway for the management of the existing exposure situation, including provisions for the allocation of the necessary financial, technical and human resources. - 6 3.21 Following the termination of the emergency, individual monitoring23 of members of the public should no longer be required for radiation protection purposes.
-This does not rule out the fact that doses of individuals may differ considerably depending on people's individual habits, and that - 9 this may still need to be addressed in the long term protection strategy. - 10 3.22 There may be exceptional circumstances in which it has not been feasible, within a reasonable - time, to reach the generic criteria for the termination of an emergency exposure situation (see first - bullet of para.
+Administrative arrangements, legislative provisions and regulatory provisions are in place and/or underway for the management of the existing exposure situation, including provisions for the allocation of the necessary financial, technical and human resources.

+14 3.21 Following the termination of the emergency, individual monitoring25 of members of the 15 public should no longer be required for radiation protection purposes.
+This does not rule out the fact 16 that doses of individuals may differ considerably depending on people's individual habits, and that 17 this may still need to be addressed in the long term protection strategy.

+3.22 There may be exceptional circumstances in which it has not been feasible, within a reasonable time, to reach the generic criteria for the terminationenabling a transition to an existing of an emergency exposure situation (see first bullet of para.
 3.20).
-In such cases, a decision to terminate the emergency may still be taken, as long - as it has been determined that no further justified and optimized actions are feasible, and the generic - criteria for taking early protective actions and other response actions defined in GSR Part 7 [2] are not - 15 exceeded.
+In such cases, a decision to terminate the emergency may still be taken, as long as it has been determined that no further justified and optimized actions are feasible, and the generic criteria for taking early protective actions and other response actions defined in Appendix II of GSR Part 7 [2] are not exceeded.

-16 TIMEFRAMES FOR THE TERMINATION
+24 TIMEFRAMES FOR THE TERMINATION

-- 17 3.23 At the preparedness stage, the timeframes anticipated in which to terminate the emergency - should be agreed for a range of postulated nuclear or radiological emergencies on the basis of a hazard - 19 assessment.
-There may be unforeseen circumstances that would be difficult to factor in during the - 20 decision making process with respect to timeframes for the termination of specific nuclear or - 21 radiological emergencies.
-However, this should not be considered an obstacle to deciding on a - strategy to cope with specific aspects of the termination within a reasonable timeframe. - 23 3.24 Based on past experience, timeframes in the range of weeks to one year, can be proposed for - 24 terminating large scale emergencies (for example, emergencies at nuclear installations resulting in - 25 significant off-site contamination); however, timeframes in the range of days to a few weeks may be - 26 adequate for terminating small scale emergencies (for example, a radiological emergency during - transport or radiological emergencies involving sealed dangerous sources).
+3.23 At the preparedness stage, the timeframes anticipated in which to terminate the emergency should be agreed-assessed for a range of postulated nuclear or radiological emergencies on the basis of a hazard assessment.
+There may be unforeseen circumstances that would be difficult to factor in during the decision making process with respect to timeframes for the termination of specific nuclear or radiological emergencies.
+However, this should not be considered an obstacle to deciding on a strategy to cope with specific aspects of the termination within a reasonable timeframe.

+31 3.24 Based on past experience, timeframes in the range of weeks to one year, can be proposed for 32 terminating large scale emergencies (for example, emergencies at nuclear installations resulting in 33 significant off-site contamination); however, timeframes in the range of days to a few weeks may be 34 adequate for terminating small scale emergencies (for example, a radiological emergency during 35 transport or radiological emergencies involving sealed dangerous sources).

-23 Monitoring using measurements by equipment worn by individuals; or measurements of quantities of radioactive substances in, on or taken into the bodies of individuals; or measurements of quantities of radioactive substances excreted from the body by individuals.
+25 Monitoring using measurements by equipment worn by individuals; or measurements of quantities of radioactive substances in, on or taken into the bodies of individuals; or measurements of quantities of radioactive substances excreted from the body by individuals.